 The Sub- Fund aims to select and long-term support growth companies with sustainable business models by targeting in particular companies with a focus on innovation and growth, economicdevelopment and social/societal progress.
+The Management Company's approach is based on the conviction that companies that integrate sustainable development issues into their strategy offer better long-term perspectives.
+The extra-financial analysis of the Sub-Fund is further described in the pre-contractual annex, as required by the EU Regulation 2022/1288, in "Supplement 4" of this Prospectus.

-In order to meet such extra-financial caracteristics, the Management Company has developed a Proprietary Extra-Financial Integration Policy described in the AFG-FIR Transparency Code (the full version of which is available on www.lonvia.com/en/regulatory-informations) with reference to the United Nation Sustainable Development Goals ("SDGs").
+In order to meet such extra-financial characteristics, the Management Company has developed a Proprietary Extra-Financial Integration Policy described in the AFG-FIR Transparency Code (the full version of which is available on www.lonvia.com/en/regulatory-informations) with reference to the United Nation SustainableDevelopment Goals ("SDGs").